Spokane Co. Sheriff: Media, government and society to blame for school shootings

 Spokane Sheriff: "Kids, if you see it you need to speak up because it may be your friend that you save." #FreemanStrong— Kierra Elfalan (@KierraKREM) September 14, 2017

+"This is a state and national issue that they better wake up and start dealing with," he said.
+"And I don't blame the local mental health either.
+They don't have the money to deal with this because the state has abandoned them.
+They have pushed this problem to the local level and the local levels are not equipped to deal with it."

-He said SCSO plans to recommend the 15-year-old shooting suspect, Caleb Sharpe, be prosecuted as an adult and charged with premeditated murder.
+Knezovich said SCSO plans to recommend the shooting suspect be prosecuted as an adult and charged with premeditated murder.

 "For those of you in the greater Spokane area, when your kids come home tonight, I hope you give them a kiss, give them a hug, because they came home," Knezovich said.